Moise Soulam: Biography

 1 September 1922 saw the first issue of La Vara, a publication that would become, the longest running Ladino periodical in the US and the, "last Ladino newspaper published in Hebrew letters in the world."
 Albert Levy was the first editor for La Vara with Soulam initially working as the assistant editor and eventually taking over as managing editor.
 Additionally, Soulam continued to author articles, both satirical and serious, for the paper.

 Soulam's exit from La America to La Vara prompted Gadol to personally label Soulam a "traitor" and the bad blood escalated into a "libel war" between the two papers.
 Nahshon attributes the protracted legal challenges resulting from this "libel war" as the cause for La America to shutter its doors in 1925.

 Four years after the launch of La Vara, Soulam, Torres, and Levy continued their collaboration and started a monthly magazine, El Luzero Sefaradi ("The Sephardic Beacon").
 Contrasting to the more humorous La Vara, El Luzero Sefaradi was a "quality literary magazine directed to a more educated and sophisticated audience."
 Unfortunately, the endeavor suffered from an insufficient subscribership and only lasted one year, folding into La Vara in September 1927.

 Soulam remained with La Vara until 1934, when La Vara ceased publishing satirical content.
 Ben-Ur attributes this change in direction to lingering effects from the Great Depression.
 Other scholars, such as Ashley Rae Bobman, cite world affairs, like the rise of Hitler, as the impetus for the change.
 Either way, Soulam's association with the paper ended along with its humorous content.

 In addition to his publishing career, Soulam was also very active in the Sephardic community in the US.
 In 1914, along with fellow publisher and activist Maurice Nessim, Soulam formed a Socialist Association for Sephardic immigrants, which eventually in 1918, became the Sephardi Branch of the American Socialist Party.
 The association was known for offering "civics classes and lectures and encouraging its members to participate in socialist political gatherings."

 Soulam was also a founding member of the Sephardic Brotherhood of America, Inc., a Sephardic mutual aid and community organization, serving as its president from 1917 to 1918, and again in 1922.

 Personal life

 Soulam married his first wife, Ester (Esterina) Nahama in Salonica before immigrating to the United States.
-Together, they had two children, named after Soulam's parents, Benjamin and Delicia, aka Alice.
+Together, they had two children, named after Soulam's parents, Benjamin and Delicia, Alice.
 A year after Ester's death in 1929, Soulam married Regina Sustiel, a relationship that ended in divorce some time later.
 His marriage to his third wife, Minerva, lasted until her death in 1955.